How We Help

 Michael has spoken at conferences and seminars on issues such as Commercial Leasing Practice, the NSW Retail Leases Act, misleading and deceptive conduct in leasing transactions, the impact of the Trade Practices Act and rent reviews and valuation.
 He has acted in cases concerning land tax, land valuation and rent disputes, the Environmental Planning and Assessment Act, the Trees (Disputes between Neighbours) Act and the Land Tax Management Act.
 He rewrote a former edition of the BOMA (now the Property Council of Australia) standard industrial lease.

 Michael is a Life Member of the Stanford University Business School Alumni Association.
 He attended the summer law course at Harvard University including courses given by Professor Louis Loss (securities law) and Professor Philip Areda (anti-trust law).
 He has a Bachelor of Laws from the University of Sydney and is a Notary Public.
-He is a member of the Corporate Lawyer’s Association of Australia and was, for many years, a Fellow of the Taxation Institution of Australia.
+He was for many years a member of the Commercial Law Association of Australia and a Fellow of the Tax Institute (formerly the Taxation Institute of Australia).

 Michael has a wide range of interests including wine, history and travel.